ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 You can use open-source software such as Blender to create your own 3D objects.

 {{% notice Note %}}
-Exactly one of your source files must define `TINYOBJLOADER_IMPLEMENTATION` before including it:
+Only one of your source files must define `TINYOBJLOADER_IMPLEMENTATION` before including it:

 ```C++
 #define TINYOBJLOADER_IMPLEMENTATION // add this to exactly 1 of your C++ files